One year on: how to help Ukraine

 Learn more about the Ukraine emergency

-Whilst the situation in Ukraine is developing rapidly, you can visit our Ukraine situation page for more data, information and case studies.
+Whilst the full- scale war in Ukraine continues, you can visit our Ukraine situation page for more data, information and case studies.

 It is essential that people fleeing Ukraine receive the information they need on how to find help.
 UNHCR runs an online portal with essential information for people in need in Ukraine and around the world.
 Amplifying this message on social media is enormously helpful–the more people share this information, the more people are likely to see it.